Astawowski/HomeLab/Architecture/juniper-netscreen-config.md

 <img width="435" height="132" alt="juniper-diagram" src="https://github.com/user-attachments/assets/136b5131-1844-4b37-879d-a775e30db7ff" />

 The device is deployed as a **perimeter security gateway**, providing basic network segmentation and **site-to-site IPsec VPN connectivity** using AutoKey IKE.
+It "hosts" `Internal` network, providing DHCP Server.
 Although in my environment the device is directly connected to the NGFW, an IPsec site-to-site VPN tunnel was intentionally deployed to enforce confidentiality and perfect secrecy when connecting to DMZ Zone, simulating a scenario in which communication passes through multiple untrusted intermediate devices.

+---

+## Contents:

+1. Base System Configuration
+2. DNS Configuration
+3. NTP Configuration
+4. Interface Configuration
+5. DHCP Server Configuration
+6. Destination Static Routing
+7. AutoKey IKE Gateway Configuration
+8. VPN Tunnel Configuration
+9. Security & VPN Tunnel Policy
+10. Resulting State

 ---

 ## 1. Base System Configuration

 The NetScreen 5GT has been configured with essential system services required for stable and predictable operation in the lab.